davetang/multimapping/minimap2/README.md

     ## bash: line 3:   179 Aborted                 (core dumped) minimap2 -t 8 -N ${r} -a l${l}_r${r}_ref.fa l${l}_r${r}_reads.fa
     ## 134

-Report up to 5,000 secondary alignments also fails and all reads are unmapped.
+Report up to 5,000 secondary alignments also fails (but with with a return code of 0) and all reads are unmapped.

     l=100
     r=5000